Crooked Teeth: Overview

 Facial injury

 Facial trauma, such as a childhood jaw injury, can cause displaced teeth or misaligned bites.
 The reason is that the jaw is slightly displaced from its original position, causing the teeth to become crooked.
 Facial injuries can also lead to tooth loss.
-And when there is an open space in a jaw, the rest of the teeth shift to cover that space.
+When there is an open space in a jaw, the rest of the teeth shift to cover that space.

 Side effects of crooked teeth on health